• Skip to primary navigation

 Turn the eisbein occasionally so that the skin crisps all the way around.

 If you want to be traditional, you can serve eisbein with sauerkraut and German fried potatoes.
-I'm not a fan of sauerkraut so I tend to serve it with saute potatoes and a selection of vegetables.
+I like to serve eisbein with sauerkraut, saute potatoes and a selection of vegetables.
 It also goes exceptionally well with a dish of Irish colcannon or Scottish rumbledethumps.

 If you'd like to be notified of new recipes, why not subscribe to my newsletter?
 To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.